agamm/comeback/README.md

 or Install globally via pip
 `pip install -e /path/to/comeback`
 (the directory must have the setup.py file in it)
+Sometimes on linux you may need to configure site-pacakges to be in path like so:
+`export PATH="$PATH:~/path/to/python/site-packages"`
 *Later it would be installed normally with pip install comeback*

 ## Why not bash/batch?